 There are three fab beaches within walking distance of the resort, each offering something different.
 Lots of other spots are within easy reach by car or bike too.
 Here’s what you can expect:

-Bless Hotel Ibiza - The ultimate stylish getaway with plush five-star rooms, two infinity pools, and even a Michelin-starred chef.
+• Bless Hotel Ibiza - The ultimate stylish getaway.
+Five-star with plush rooms, two infinity pools, a spa, and a Michelin-starred chef.
+If you're treating yourselves, this is the one.

-AluaSoul Ibiza - A relaxing Adult Only haven with modern rooms and a large pool complex, all with great access options for disabled guests.
+• AluaSoul Ibiza - Adults Only - Relaxing adults-only haven with modern rooms and a large pool complex.
+Great accessibility options for disabled guests.
+Peaceful and grown-up.

-Art Apartments - These newly updated apartments have all the mod-cons, so you can make your own food or explore the town’s many restaurants.
+• Art Apartments - Newly updated apartments with all the mod-cons.
+Self-catering flexibility so you can cook in or explore the town's restaurants.
+Solid budget pick.

-FERGUS Paraiso Beach - A friendly, Adult Only hotel that makes an ideal base for relaxing holidays away from the crowds.
+• FERGUS Paraiso Beach - Friendly adults-only hotel that makes an ideal base for relaxing jollies away from the crowds.
+Good value without cutting corners.

 What to Do in Es Cana